Dynamical and current-induced Dzyaloshinskii-Moriya interaction: Role for damping, gyromagnetism, and current-induced torques in noncollinear magnets: Formalism

 \subsection{Contributions from CIDMI and DOM to direct and inverse CIT}

-In electronic transport theory the continuity equation determines the current only up to a curl field~\cite{PhysRevB.55.2344}.
+In electronic transport theory the continuity equation determines the current only up to a curl field~\cite{PhysRevB.101.235430}.
 The curl of magnetization corresponds to a bound current that cannot be measured in electron transport experiments such that \bege \vn{J}=\vn{J}^{\rm Kubo}-\vn{\nabla}\times\vn{M} \ee has to be used to extract the transport current $\vn{J}$ from the current $\vn{J}^{\rm Kubo}$ obtained from the Kubo linear response.
-The subtraction of $\vn{\nabla}\times\vn{M}$ has been shown to be important when calculating the thermoelectric response~\cite{PhysRevB.55.2344} and the anomalous Nernst effect~\cite{berry_anomalous_thermoelectric_xiao}.
+The subtraction of $\vn{\nabla}\times\vn{M}$ has been shown to be important when calculating the thermoelectric response~\cite{PhysRevB.101.235430} and the anomalous Nernst effect~\cite{berry_anomalous_thermoelectric_xiao}.
 Similarly, in the theory of the thermal spin-orbit torque~\cite{mothedmisot,itsot} the gradients of the DMI spiralization have to be subtracted in order to obtain the measurable torque: \bege T_{i}=T_{i}^{\rm Kubo}-\sum_{j}\frac{\partial}{\partial r_j}D_{ij}, \ee where the spatial derivative of the spiralization arises from its temperature dependence and the temperature gradient.

 Since CIDMI and DOM depend on the magnetization direction, they vary spatially in noncollinear magnets.
 Similar to Eq.~\eqref{eq_measurable_torque_tsot} the spatial derivatives of the current-induced spiralization need to be included into the theory of CIT.
 Additionally, the gradients of DOM correspond to currents that need to be considered in the theory of the inverse CIT, similar to Eq.~\eqref{eq_transport_current_standard}.

-The response of electric current and torque need to be supplemented as follows: \bege \ee and \bege \ee where $J_{i}^{\rm ICIT}$ is the current driven by magnetization dynamics, and $T_{i}^{\rm CIT}$ is the current-induced torque.
+In section IV we explicitly show that Onsager reciprocity is violated if spatial gradients of DOM and CIDMI are not subtracted from the Kubo response expressions.
+By trial-and-error we find that the following subtractions are necessary to obtain response currents and torques that satisfy this fundamental symmetry: \bege \ee and \bege \ee where $J_{i}^{\rm ICIT}$ is the current driven by magnetization dynamics, and $T_{i}^{\rm CIT}$ is the current-induced torque.